ronsims2/fig-kit/packages/fk-react-vanillae/NOTES.md

 `vite build`

 ## Publishing

 ### Styles

-CSS modules are basically concatinated into a `styles.css` file as an artifact from
+CSS modules are basically concatenated into a `styles.css` file as an artifact from

 `vite build`